IBMDecisionOptimization/OPL-jdbc-custom-data-source/README.md

    compatible databases.

 ## Build and run the sample

+The default sample uses model and data from [examples/oil](examples/oil)

 ### Build the sample

 Before you build the sample, you must edit `build.properties` for the appropriate path locations: